Dark energy-dark matter interactions as a solution to the $S_8$ tension: Impact on the observables

-The combination of these effects is clearly visible in Fig.~\ref{fig: evolution_Pk}.
-Indeed, for positive values of $\xi$ at very small scales one observes the enhancement due to the first effect explained above dominating the suppression due to the second effect up until $\xi=0.3$, while above this value and for negative values of $\xi$ the second effect always dominates.
-Then, at scales above $k_\Lambda$ one has the expected suppression or enhancement of the power spectrum depending on whether $\xi$ is positive or negative, behavior that becomes more pronounced at scales roughly above~$k_{\rm eq}$.
+The combination of these effects is clearly visible in Fig.~\ref{fig: evolution_Pk} (solid lines).
+Indeed, for positive values of $\xi$ at very small scales one observes the enhancement due to the first effect explained above (modified time of DE-matter equality) dominating the suppression due to the second effect (modified overall amplitude) up until $\xi=0.3$, while above this value and for negative values of $\xi$ the second effect always dominates.
+Then, at $k$ values above $k_\Lambda$ one has the expected suppression or enhancement of the power spectrum depending on whether $\xi$ is positive or negative, behavior that becomes more pronounced at scales roughly above~$k_{\rm eq}$.

+All of these effects are, however, almost completely degenerate with what is expected from an increased DM energy density, as also discussed and illustrated in e.g.,~\cite{Murgia2016Constraints} for the CMB anisotropy power spectra (see Sec.
+2.2 and Fig. 1 therein).
+Indeed, it is enough to increase the values of $\omega_c$ today to compensate for the suppressed background evolution (in particular at early times) and restore the standard value of~$z_{eq}$, which is the quantity most strongly driving the impact on the observables due to the presence of the DE-DM interactions.
+To graphically show this degeneracy in the context of the matter power spectrum, we plot in Fig. \ref{fig: evolution_Pk} a representative example (green dashed line) with $\xi=0.3$ and $\omega_c=0.15$ (otherwise fixed to $\omega_{c}\simeq0.12$) and indeed the curve nicely overlaps with the $\Lambda$CDM prediction (gray dashed line).

+Therefore, the mechanism through which the iDEDM model could potentially achieve a suppression of the amplitude of matter fluctuations is to reduce the amount of DM in the past by means of the DE-DM interactions and correct for it by increasing the DM energy density today but only to a point where $z_{eq}$ and $k_{eq}$ are still reduced with respect to the $\Lambda$CDM model.